swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 When DocC resolves the link, it uses the article's page title as the link's text, and the article's filename as the link's URL.
-Links to tutorials follow the same format, except you must add the `/tutorials/` prefix to the path.
+Links to tutorials follow the same format, except you must add the `/tutorials/` prefix to the path:

 ```
 <doc:/tutorials/SlothCreator>